10623848/B9CY100_2223_TMD1S_CA1/README.md

 ## The project is divided in 3 different part:

 Backend, Frontend and Database.
-For version control we have used Git Bash and GitHub.
+For version control we have used Git Bash, GitHub Desktop and GitHub.

 ### Backend Commands: Node.js
 Install Node js on your pc